benoitc/gunicorn/docs/content/sponsor.md

 ## What your sponsorship funds

-Current priorities, in order:
+Where the time goes, in priority order:

+- **Release stabilization**: working through the open reports and pull requests, reviewing contributions and getting the fixes people are waiting on into a release.
+This is the bulk of it, and it is the part that goes undone when there is no time
+- **Security**: responding to reported vulnerabilities
-- **HTTP/2**: take the beta to stable, including h2c across every HTTP/2-capable
+- **HTTP/2**: h2c support across the HTTP/2-capable workers, and hardening what
-  worker
+  shipped as beta
-- **ASGI**: keep the worker tracking the spec as FastAPI, Starlette and Quart move
+- **ASGI**: tracking the spec as FastAPI, Starlette and Quart move
-- **Security**: fast turnaround on reported vulnerabilities
-- **Python compatibility**: support new releases before they reach the distributions
+- **Python compatibility**: keeping up with new Python releases
-- **Dirty arbiters**: take per-app worker allocation from beta to stable
-- **Documentation**: keep the guides and the settings reference current
+- **Documentation**: keeping the guides and the settings reference current

+Two larger pieces of new work, neither started:

+- **Serving AI workloads**: dirty arbiters already give a model its own process pool, with per-app worker allocation and streaming responses.
+The work ahead is what a model server needs on top of that: batching requests so a single forward pass serves many of them, backpressure when the queue outgrows the workers, and pinning workers to specific GPUs
+- **HTTP/3**: QUIC support, alongside finishing HTTP/2.
+The protocol is already reserved in the configuration and does nothing yet

+This is what gets worked on, in the order it gets worked on.
+It is not a schedule, and nothing here carries a date.

 Sustained sponsorship funds full-time months rather than evenings.
 When it does, what it paid for goes in the [release notes](news.md), so you can see what your